mangalam-research/wed/README.rst

   through domain-specific abstractions rather than directly, as attributes.
 Other features are more pressing.

-* Eventually the plan is for having complete handling of XML namespace changes, and there is incipient code to deal with this; for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never change them throughout the document.
+* Eventually the plan is to handle XML namespace changes completely, and there is incipient code to deal with this; for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never change them throughout the document.
 Otherwise, problems are likely.